ArhanChaudhary/qter/README.md

 ### Phase 2

-WIP

-Using Korf's algorithm

-Talking points

-- Korf's algorithm
-- Symmetry and inverse reduction [[3](#ref-3)]
-- Trangium's algorithm evaluator

-Using GAP

-WIP

-Talking points

-- Stabilizers
-- Conjugacy classes
-- Fork of optimal solver

 ## Puzzle geometry

 # About the authors

 - Arhan Chaudhary: Hi!
-I am a sophomore at Purdue University, and I have always been fascinated by Rubik's cubes since I learned how to solve them in middle school.
+I am a junior at Purdue University, and I have always been fascinated by Rubik's cubes since I learned how to solve them in middle school.
 I was greatly inspired by the [Purdue Hackers](https://www.purduehackers.com/) community to begin this project, and have spent the better part of the entire school year working on it.
 I'm looking for Summer 2026 internships - and I'm particularly excited about working with startups.
 Read more about my work at my [website](https://arhan.sh/).
 - Henry Rovnyak: (_lands behind you_) Hello there!
-Like Arhan, I too am a sophomore at Purdue University.
+Like Arhan, I too am a junior at Purdue University.
 I'm interested in math and programming, and I met Arhan through this project and the Purdue Hackers community.
 I enjoy systems and scientific programming, but I also have a soft spot for theoretical work and frontend design.
 Arhan may or may not have gotten me addicted to cubes...
 I'm also interested in Summer 2026 internships, and you should consider checking out [my website](https://hrovnyak.gitlab.io/) to see some of the other stuff I've been working on.
 - Asher Gray: Hello!
 I'm a data analyst and youtuber from the PNW.
 I started off making videos about solving Rubik's cubes blindfolded, and now focus on math and fun ways to visualize it.
 Lately I've been studying the theory of abelian groups, including the abelian subgroups of the Rubik's cube.
 I'm excited to have joined this project, such an interesting application of these ideas!
 You can find me on [YouTube](https://m.youtube.com/channel/UCJZt93WO-evfsfi7YlVmrQA) or enjoy some interactive math visualizations on my [website](https://thegraycuber.github.io/).

 # References